Constantine Harmenopoulos

 He is best known for his Hexabiblos (1344–1345), a law book in six volumes in which he compiles a wide range of Byzantine legal sources.
-First printed 1540 in Paris, the Hexabiblos was widely adopted in the Balkans under the Ottoman Empire.
+First printed Paris in 1540, the Hexabiblos was widely adopted in the Balkans under the Ottoman Empire.
 In 1828, it was also adopted as the interim civil code in the newly independent Greek state.